DingpingZhang/DataBinding/README.md

 ## What is it

-Automatically subscribe and unsubscribe all of the `INotifyPropertyChanged` objects in the expression you provided.
+Automatically subscribe and unsubscribe all of `INotifyPropertyChanged` objects in the expression you provided.
 It can analyze conditional expressions and raise the `PropertyChanged` event when appropriate.

 ## How to use